 This applies the custom policy, resolving the SELinux conflict while keeping enforcement active.

-If you no longer wish to use Snap and Snap-Store on your Fedora system, you can remove them entirely using the following steps.
+If you no longer wish to use Snap and Snap-Store on your Fedora system after you install Snap on Fedora, you can remove them entirely using the following steps.
 This process ensures all related files and services are cleaned up, leaving your system tidy.

 Step 1: Uninstall Snap and Snap-Store